Robert D. Rowley

-Robert Deane Rowley, Jr. (July 6, 1941 – January 18, 2010) was the seventh bishop of the Episcopal Diocese of Northwestern Pennsylvania.
+Robert Deane Rowley Jr. (July 6, 1941 – January 18, 2010) was the seventh bishop of the Episcopal Diocese of Northwestern Pennsylvania.

 Early life and education

 Rowley was born in Cumberland, Maryland, on July 6, 1941, the son of Robert Deane Rowley Sr. and Alice Marquante Wilson.
 He was a 1959 graduate of Saint Vincent College Preparatory School in Latrobe, Pennsylvania.
 He studied at the University of Pittsburgh and graduated with a Bachelor of Arts in 1962 and then a Bachelor of Laws in 1965.
-In 1963 he was admitted in the Pennsylvania Bar Association while in 1966 was admitted to the United States Court of Appeals for the Armed Forces.
+In 1963 he was admitted to the Pennsylvania Bar Association, while in 1966 was admitted to the United States Court of Appeals for the Armed Forces.
 He also graduated with a Master of Laws from George Washington University in 1970.
 Rowley became a lawyer in the Supreme Court of the United States in 1970 and served in the United States Navy from 1966 till 1974.
 Between 1974 and 1988 he also served in the United States Navy Reserve.
 He achieved the rank of captain.

 Later he studied at the Seminary of the Southwest from where he graduated with a Master of Divinity in 1977.
 The same institution awarded him a Doctor of Divinity in 1989.
 He married Nancy Ann Roland on June 27, 1964, and together had two children.

-Ordained Ministry
+Ordained ministry

 Rowley was ordained deacon in June 1977 and priest in January 1978 by the Bishop of Hawaii Edmond L. Browning in St Andrew's Cathedral, Honolulu, Hawaii.
 He then served as dean of students at St. Andrew's Priory School in Honolulu, a post he retained till 1980.
 He was also a canon of St Andrew's Cathedral between 1979 and 1981.
 In 1981 he became rector of St Timothy's Church in Aiea, Hawaii, and in 1983 became canon to the Bishop of Bethlehem.